+$no \ storm-control \ \{ \{ broadcast \mid multicast \mid unicast \} \ level \} \mid \{ action \ \{ shutdown \mid trap \} \}$

-$no\ storm\text{-}control\ \{\{broadcast \mid multicast \mid unicast\}\ level\} \mid \{action\ \{shutdown \mid trap\}\}$ broadcast Enable broadcast storm control on the interface. multicast Enable multicast storm control on the interface. unicast Enable unicast storm control on the interface. level level [level-low] Specify the rising and falling suppression levels as a percentage of total bandwidth of the port. • level -Rising suppression level, up to two decimal places.
+Syntax Description broadcast Enable broadcast storm control on the interface. multicast Enable multicast storm control on the interface. unicast Enable unicast storm control on the interface. level level [level-low] Specify the rising and falling suppression levels as a percentage of total bandwidth of the port. • level -Rising suppression level, up to two decimal places.
 The range is 0.00 to 100.00.
 Block the flooding of storm packets when the value specified for level is reached. • level-low -(Optional) Falling suppression level, up to two decimal places.
 The range is 0.00 to 100.00.
 This value must be less than or equal to the rising suppression value.
 If you do not configure a falling suppression level, it is set to the rising suppression level. level bps bps [bps-low] Specify the rising and falling suppression levels as a rate in bits per second at which traffic is received on the port. • bps -Rising suppression level, up to 1 decimal place.
 The range is 0.0 to 10000000000.0.
 Block the flooding of storm packets when the value specified for bps is reached. • bps-low -(Optional) Falling suppression level, up to 1 decimal place.
 The range is 0.0 to 10000000000.0.
 This value must be equal to or less than the rising suppression value.
 You can use metric suffixes such as k, m, and g for large number thresholds.

 level pps pps [pps-low] Specify the rising and falling suppression levels as a rate in packets per second at which traffic is received on the port. • pps -Rising suppression level, up to 1 decimal place.
 The range is 0.0 to 10000000000.0.
 Block the flooding of storm packets when the value specified for pps is reached. • pps-low -(Optional) Falling suppression level, up to 1 decimal place.
 The range is 0.0 to 10000000000.0.
 This value must be equal to or less than the rising suppression value.
-You can use metric suffixes such as k, m, and g for large number thresholds. action {shutdown trap} Action taken when a storm occurs on a port.
-The default action is to filter traffic and to not send an Simple Network Management Protocol (SNMP) trap.
-The keywords have these meanings: • shutdown -Disables the port during a storm. • trap-Sends an SNMP trap when a storm occurs.

-Broadcast, multicast, and unicast storm control are disabled.

-The default action is to filter traffic and to not send an SNMP trap.

-Storm control is supported only on physical interfaces.
-You can also configure storm control on an EtherChannel.
-When storm control is configured on an EtherChannel, the storm control settings propagate to the EtherChannel physical interfaces.
-If the port is a user network interface (UNI) or enhanced network interfaces (ENI), you must use the no shutdown interface configuration command to enable it before using the storm-control command.
-UNIs and ENIs are disabled by default.
-Network node interfaces (NNIs) are enabled by default.
+You can use metric suffixes such as k, m, and g for large number thresholds. action {shutdown Action taken when a storm occurs on a port.
+The default action is to filter traffic and to not send an Simple Network Management Protocol (SNMP) trap. trap} The keywords have these meanings: • shutdown -Disables the port during a storm. • trap -Sends an SNMP trap when a storm occurs.
+Defaults Broadcast, multi cast, and unicast storm control are disabled.
+The default action on is to filter traffic and to not send an SNMP trap.
+Command Modes Interface config uration - - .
+Command History Release Modification · · · · · · · · · · · · · · · · · · · Kelease 12.2(44)EY Modification This command was introduced. , 12.2(44)EY Storm control is EtherChannel.
+W 12.2(44)EY Storm control is EtherChannel.
+V propagate to the If the port is a us shutdown interf This command was introduced. supported on physical interfaces.
+You can also configure storm control on an When storm control is configured on an EtherChannel, the storm control settings Usage Guidelines 12.2(44)EY Storm control is EtherChannel.
+V propagate to the If the port is a us shutdown interf UNIs and ENIs The storm-contr This command was introduced. supported on physical interfaces.
+You can also configure storm control on an When storm control is configured on an EtherChannel, the storm control settings EtherChannel physical interfaces. ser network interface (UNI) or enhanced network interfaces (ENI), you must use the no face configuration command to enable it before using the storm-control command.